mgsisk/postcss-modular-rhythm/readme.md

 - `msu` – Modular Scale Unit, converted to a unitless value using the scale step, ratio, and bases.
-- `mlh` – Modular Line Height, converted to a unitless value appropriate for `line-height` that will maintain vertical rhythm using the base line height, scale step, ratio, and bases.
+- `mlh` – Modular Line Height, converted to a unitless value appropriate for `line-height` that will maintain vertical rhythm using the base line height and scale step, ratio, and bases.
-- `mfs` – Modular Font Size, converted to a scaled value appropriate for `font` or `font-size` using the base font size, scale step, ratio, and bases.
+- `mfs` – Modular Font Size, converted to a scaled value appropriate for `font` or `font-size` using the base font size and scale step, ratio, and bases.
 - `vru` – Vertical Rhythm Unit, converted to a multiple of the base line height, appropriate for use with a variety of sizing properties (`height`, `margin`, `padding`, etc.)